realxyc/hyprdots/Source/docs/installation.md

 For Nixos support there is a separate project being maintained @ [Hydenix](https://github.com/richen604/hydenix/tree/main)

 > [!IMPORTANT]
-> The install script will auto-detect an NVIDIA card and install nvidia-dkms drivers for your kernel.
+> The install script will auto-detect an NVIDIA card and install nvidia-dkms or nvidia-open-dkms (depending on your NVIDIA card) drivers for your kernel.
 > Please ensure that your NVIDIA card supports dkms drivers in the list provided [here](https://wiki.archlinux.org/title/NVIDIA).

-> [!CAUTION]
-> The script modifies your `grub` or `systemd-boot` config to enable NVIDIA DRM.

 To install, execute the following commands: